 Fatigue Plays a Major Role in Traffic Accidents

 There were a handful of factors that were tied closely to accidents and casualties.
 These included drivers of lower experience, vehicles deemed unsafe for the road, driving during night hours, and driving on weekends.
 These factors were more likely to lead to accidents that resulted in casualties.
 It is important to note that accidents involving fatigue and deaths are associated with both the time of day and the combination of the vehicle and driver.
-This leads into some important implications for fatigued driving and how to prevent deaths from resulting from these accidents.Decision-Making is Vital
+This leads to some important implications for fatigued driving and how to prevent deaths from resulting from these accidents.Decision-Making is Vital

-The study points out that younger drivers and drivers who are associated with occupations with either long or unusual hours are more likely to drive during the hours identified in the study as being associated with higher rates of fatigued accidents.
+The study points out that younger drivers and drivers associated with occupations with either long or unusual hours are more likely to drive during the hours identified in the study as being associated with higher rates of fatigued accidents.
 Drivers who work more stereotypical hours are less likely to drive during the hours highlighted in the study.
 This means that drivers should use caution when deciding to get behind the wheel of a car.
 If possible, people should try to take a nap if tired before making the drive home.
 Hospitals often have call rooms where people can sleep before trying to drive home.
-It is always better to take a short nap to increase one’s focus before trying to drive home.Tips for Reducing Fatigue
+It is always better to take a short nap to increase one’s focus before driving home.Tips for Reducing Fatigue

 The study points out that opening the windows could be a way to reduce fatigue and increase alertness while driving in the car.
 Turning up the heat also makes people feel a bit more sedentary while driving.
-Motorcycle riders are rarely involved in accidents involving fatigue perhaps due to the wind rushing by and the outside temperature being slightly cooler.
+Motorcycle riders are rarely involved in accidents involving fatigue, perhaps due to the wind rushing by and the outside temperature being slightly cooler.
 Furthermore, people should make sure that their vehicles are in top condition and have passed all of their necessary safety tests.
 The ability of the vehicle to withstand a collision safely plays an important role in the outcome of the individuals involved.
 Finally, the road conditions are also going to play a key role.
 Slippery roads are more likely to result in someone getting injured than a road that is bone dry.
-Fatigue plays an important role in accidents; however, there is always more than one factor in play when injuries and deaths result from an accident.
+Fatigue plays an important role in accidents; however, there is always more than one factor in play when injuries and deaths result from accidents.

-:dr ab [08.12.17 CS 1038]
+:dr ab [cs 1038]